Herbalist Naturopath: The Benefits of Natural Medicine

 Continuing Education

-Some of the topics covered in continuing education courses for naturopathic doctors include herbal medicine, nutrition, homeopathy, acupuncture, and physical medicine.
+Some of the topics covered in continuing education courses for naturopathic doctors include herbal medicine, nutrition, homoeopathy, acupuncture, and physical medicine.

 These courses can be taken online or in person, and are offered by a variety of accredited institutions.